BlenderVR/manual/manual/components/processor-file.rst

 Thus, you cannot use basic ``print`` python commands to help you while debugging.

-You should instead use the BlenderVR standard logger usable inside any blenderVR object (due to inheritance):
+You should instead use the BlenderVR standard logger usable inside any BlenderVR object (due to inheritance):

 .. code:: python